breno39/-backend-project-app/README.md

-# NinjaOne Backend Interview Project
+# Backend Project

 The project is configured to use an in-memory H2 database that is volatile.
 This API contains all the main features' described in the given documentation for the test.
 ## Starting the Application

-Run the `BackendInterviewProjectApplication` class with the `prod` or build the app with `gradle build` and then execute the docker-compose on the project's root directory, after that the endpoints can be better visualized at the Swagger main page, the application is configured to use port 8080
+Run the `BackendProjectApplication` class with the `prod` or build the app with `gradle build` and then execute the docker-compose on the project's root directory, after that the endpoints can be better visualized at the Swagger main page, the application is configured to use port 8080